parautenbach/TeamCity-HipChat-Notifier/README.md

 # Future Improvements

-* List contributors in build started notification message: This could potentially add a lot of clutter.
-Still thinking about this one.
 * Configurable notification message templates, with their colours and emoticon sets: It could be nice for users to customise these, or translate them into the language of their choice.
 * Implement more events: Right now the supported events seem sufficient.
 * Use @ mentions to send guaranteed messages to persons that have contributed to a failed build: This could add a lot of clutter.